Zooheck/KNEX-reminders/README.md

 `npx knex migrate:latest` use this to deploy a new migration or after making changes

 ## Making Seeds
-`npx knex seed: make 001-yournamehere` to create a new seed
+`npx knex seed:make 001-yournamehere` to create a new seed
 REMEMBER TO INCREMENT THE THREE-DIGIT INTEGER BY 1 FOR EVERY NEW SEED
 `npx knex seed:run` to start up the new seeds